Plan II Travel Grant Information

 For travel in fall or during winter break, 2015.
 Maymester students should apply in the spring 2016 round.

 PURPOSE: Plan II Travel Grants are made to Plan II students only, for academic purposes such as:

 - Study abroad (any program, whether or not sponsored by UT)

 - Gathering data in anticipation of a thesis project (see also Plan II Thesis Grants)

 - Plan II does not help you pay for nonacademic travel.

 WHEN TO APPLY: Plan II conducts two rounds of grant applications each year.
 For travel in the summer semester OR the following fall/full academic year, students should apply in the spring.
-For travel occurring in the spring semester or a Maymester, students should apply during the spring round.
+For Maymesters, students should apply during the spring.

 AMOUNT: Awards typically range between $500 and $2,000.
 In most cases, Plan II will pay only part of your costs for the trip.
 You must therefore seek funds from other sources as well, but your Plan II application must show all of your expenses for the trip.

 NOTE: Plan II Travel and Thesis Grants are not intended to cover the entire cost of your proposed travel or project.
 Only one type of grant will be awarded per student, per travel program or project.